-At each level the SENCo, if not already involved, will be informed of the change in Levels of support for each child, this will ensure that there is a thorough monitoring of progress by the SENCo and Class Teacher.
+At each level of support, the SENCo, if not already involved, will be informed of the change in Levels for each child, this will ensure that there is a thorough monitoring of progress by the SENCo and Class Teacher, and also monitoring of the effectiveness of the support that is in place.
 Further discussions will be made regarding the progress of the child.
 Level 4 Formalised Support

 Children who are at level 4 have a formally recognised plan in place issued by the Local authority.
-For example an Education, Health and Care Plan (EHCP).
+For example, an Education, Health and Care Plan (EHCP).
 Children who have an EHCP are supported in accordance to the contents of the plan.
 Children with an EHCP will have termly review meetings where all agencies will get together to discuss progress, next steps and transition.